sergiobarriel/AzureStorageWrapper/README.md

 }
 ```

+It is your responsibility to save the references (folder, file name, and extension) of the file you have uploaded to Azure Storage somewhere, as you will need it for later downloads.

 ## Download blobs

 To download a blob reference, you need specify the *container*, the *file name* and *extension*.